 The owner chose a colour called ‘Grey Pebble’ by Dulux and when applied to the ceiling it was painted in full strength ‘Grey Pebble’, all the walls were painted in 1/4 strength ‘Grey Pebble’ and the woodwork was painted in double strength ‘Grey Pebble’.

-This colour scheme was the same throughout the entire house which and it definitely makes the interior painting so much more enjoyable because it is easier to apply.
+This colour scheme was the same throughout the entire house which definitely makes the interior painting so much more enjoyable because it is easier to apply.

 The preparation involved;